saswatijena/algorithms_using_javascript/src/DataStructures/DATASTRUCTURES.md

 - eg social networking sites, maps, recommendations engine
 - **vertex** is a node and **edge** is a connection between nodes
 - weighted graph is one where edges have values
+- We can use adjacency matrix to store edges between two nodes
+- We can also use adjacency list where each index contains a list of nodes which it has connections to.
+However this is most useful if nodes are numeric or has huge gaps.
+In that case we use a hash to store the list of nodes that it has connections to.